 Bluffton is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of South Carolina.
 With a population of 16,728 people and seven constituent neighborhoods, Bluffton is the 33rd largest community in South Carolina.
-Bluffton has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Bluffton was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Bluffton economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Bluffton, where the median household income is $64,287.00.

 Bluffton real estate is some of the most expensive in South Carolina, although Bluffton house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns, Bluffton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bluffton are a mix of both white- and blue-collar jobs.
 Overall, Bluffton is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Bluffton who work in sales jobs (16.71%), management occupations (13.26%), and office and administrative support (10.70%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.34% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.